kralamoure/retroproxy/README.md

-# d1sniffer
+# d1sniff

-`d1sniffer` is a tool for sniffing packets from a live Dofus 1 server.
-It works by creating a proxy to a login server, and eventually one to a game server, while logging every packet between the proxies and the servers, so you can analyze the packets later.
+`d1sniff` is a tool for sniffing packets from a Dofus 1 server.
+It works by starting a proxy to a login server, and eventually one to a game server, while logging every packet between the proxies and the servers, so you can analyze the packets later.

-If you start the proxy in production mode, it saves the logs in `proxy.log`.
+If you start it in production mode, it appends the logs to `d1sniff.log`.
 Also, it can automatically talk to every NPC — while hiding from the client the dialogs caused by this behavior.

 Some examples of what you can do with this tool: